 What is the project timeline?

 Construction of first phase of rail replacement work is underway, while crews move forward with design on additional locations.
-Construction on the entire project is expected to be complete by 2016.
+Construction on the entire project is expected to be complete in 2017.

 Project Budget: $86.6 million